 Pineywoods have embraced the chupacabra

 oddity and often joke about it.
 Last week a sign went up in Crockett

 that turned heads and had other scratching thier head.
-Its vaccination time again
+Its vaccination

-about anything.
+just about anything.
 Even a chupacabra!

 2004, when Pollok

-area residents shot and killed a hairless, four-legged canine creature under their house, reports
+area residents shot and killed a hairless, four-legged canine creature

-been a regular occurrence in the Pineywoods.
+sightings have been a regular occurrence in the Pineywoods.

 The Mexican legend of the chupacabra

 has only been circulating for about 15 years, and is believed to originated

 the animal as having blue-gray skin, almost hairless, with mange;

 a large over bite, giving the animal a rat-faced appearance with extremely

 a tail similar to a rat.
 Some say the ghoulish creature looks like

 the living dead; a canine zombie.

 Mange, also known as sarcoptes scabiei, is a popular explanation

 the state.
 In humans and nonhuman animals alike, is a condition where

 mites burrow under the skin of its host and secrete eggs and waste

 material, thus triggering an inflammatory response from the immune

 system.
-Such an infestation can be life threatening for canines such as coyotes,
+Such an infestation can be life threatening for canines such

-scientists are suggest parasites created
+sarcoptes infection.
+Some scientists are suggest parasites created

 transforming canines into the very goat suckers who are on the prowl.

 people suspect a mutation occurred after the 2003 space shuttle crash.

-A ranch manager in Eastern
+crashed.”
 Since the crash the rancher claims he has seen three chupacabras,

 which he believes are mutants.